helios-yamet/Fitness-Station/README.md

    * If user has forgotten his/her password, they can reset it by entering their email address and a reset email will be sent.

    * If user is unsure of any past order costs, all orders are logged in the user profile.

+   * If the user has a question, they can send a message via email or by phone call, details are provided on the site.

 * Is the architecture of the project understood by users?